ekr/mint/README.md

 ![A lock with a mint leaf](https://ipv.sx/mint/mint.svg)

-mint - A Minimal TLS 1.3 stack
+spearmint - A Minimal TLS 1.3 Reverse Firewall Implementation
 ==============================

 [![Build Status](https://circleci.com/gh/bifurcation/mint.svg)](https://circleci.com/gh/bifurcation/mint)

+TODO: Change all of this...
 This project is primarily a learning effort for me to understand the [TLS 1.3](http://tlswg.github.io/tls13-spec/) protocol.
 The goal is to arrive at a pretty complete implementation of TLS 1.3, with minimal, elegant code that